3 books

 14.5 x 21.0 cm

-The TAYNIMA EASY-READER comic series is aimed at the early readers in primary school.
-The stories take place in a fantasy universe, and each short story in self-contained.
+The SUPER SERIES is an EASY-READER comics series aimed at the early readers in primary school.
+The stories are self-contained SUPER HERO stories with action and super powers.

-Jan Kjær was born 1971 in Denmark and is an award winning writer and illustrator.
+Jan Kjær was born 1971 in Denmark and is an award-winning writer and illustrator.

 After high school, he served his apprenticeship as a Graphic Designer and worked for LEGO a few years before moving to America to attend ‘The Kubert School’ comic book in New Jersey.
 After graduating, Jan moved to Los Angeles and worked as a storyboard- and concept artist for three years for different Hollywood productions companies